kingreza/theswiftbook/chapters/structures.md

 ![](Screen Shot 2016-05-04 at 1.00.30 AM.png)

-**Strucutures cannot reveal their type during runtime through type casting
+**Strucutures cannot reveal their type during runtime through type casting** Typecasting is used check class's type or use it as another type within its inheritance hierarchy.
+This will be covered in more depth in later chapters but it's worth noting for now, that typecasting cannot be used with Strucutures.
+For one this is due to the fact they cannot inherit.